paulio11/P5-Pokebox/README.md

 ### Other

 Pokébox leverages the powerful capabilities of the [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) component to seamlessly and efficiently fetch additional data.
 By loading data incrementally instead of all at once, it significantly enhances performance.
-The data retrieved from the Pokébox API is paginated, with each response containing a count and a next value, which React Infinite Scroll utilizes to seamlessly fetch more data as needed.
+The data retrieved from the Pokébox API and PokéAPI is paginated, with each response containing a count and a next value, which React Infinite Scroll utilizes to seamlessly fetch more data as needed.

 React Infinite Scroll is used in the following places:

 - Trainer list
 - Diary entry list
 - Comment list on post page
+- Pokémon list
+- Trainer's Pokémon collection

 ### Unimplemented Features

 Given more time, there are numerous additional features that could have been incorporated into this project, many of which align with the features I previously implemented in a related project called [Squigl](https://github.com/paulio11/P4-Squigl-Twitter-Clone).
 Due to the extended development period of that project, I was able to successfully implement nearly all desired functionalities.
 Some of those elements could be seamlessly applied to enhance this project in a similar manner.

-- To optimize the performance of the _Pokémon List_ page, the implementation of the _React Infinite Scroll_ component would have been beneficial.
-Since the data for this page is paginated, integrating infinite scrolling would have been feasible.
-However, due to the complexity of making multiple concurrent requests to different endpoints, it would have required additional effort to ensure proper functionality.
 - User following.
 While developing the project, I implemented two filters for displaying posts with images, and liked posts.
 Introducing a third filter for posts from users you follow would not have required much additional work.
 However, I made a deliberate choice to prioritize integrating Pokémon-related features into the website.
 - Implementing moderation features, which are crucial for websites that allow user-generated content, was a successful addition to my [previous project](https://github.com/paulio11/P4-Squigl-Twitter-Clone).
 However, due to my focus on incorporating the Pokémon elements and learning React, I was unable to allocate sufficient time to implement moderation functionalities in this current project.
 - While utilizing the extensive information provided by the PokéAPI, I had the opportunity to include additional details such as a Pokémon's moveset, type advantages and disadvantages, evolution chain, game availability, or even more artwork.
 However, I intentionally selected a limited set of information to demonstrate my proficiency in successfully retrieving and presenting data from a third-party API in a visually appealing manner, showcasing my ability to make informed choices about data display within the project's scope.